 The Finance Act 2021 framework

 The Finance Act 2021 inserted the current Corporation Tax Act 2010 sections 18A to 18S framework, with effect from accounting periods beginning on or after 1 April 2023.
-The pre-2023 position was a single main rate of 19% from 2017, with no marginal relief.
-The FA 2014 abolition of the original small profits rate was not permanent: the FA 2021 reinstatement brought back a structurally different SPR plus marginal-relief regime with a divisor mechanic for associated companies.
-The current framework has applied through the 2023/24, 2024/25, 2025/26, and now 2026/27 financial years.
+Before that, from 2017, there was a single main rate of 19% and no marginal relief at all.
+The FA 2014 abolition of the original small profits rate did not last: the FA 2021 reinstatement brought back a structurally different SPR plus marginal-relief regime, this time with a divisor mechanic for associated companies.
+That framework has applied through the 2023/24, 2024/25, 2025/26, and now 2026/27 financial years.

 The headline rates: